Adaptation (film): Cast

-Tom Hanks was originally set for the double role of Charlie and Donald Kaufman.
-Cage took the role for a $5 million salary, and wore a fatsuit during filming.
+Cage played the dual role of Charlie and his fictional brother, Donald.
+He took the role for a $5 million salary, and wore a fatsuit during filming.

 Streep expressed strong interest in the role of Susan Orlean before being cast, and took a salary cut in recognition of the film's budget.
 John Turturro was approached to portray John Laroche.
 Cooper strongly considered turning down Laroche, but accepted it after his wife urged him to.
-Albert Finney, Christopher Plummer, Terence Stamp and Michael Caine were considered for the role of Robert McKee, but McKee personally suggested Brian Cox to filmmakers.
+Albert Finney, Christopher Plummer, Terence Stamp, and Michael Caine were considered for the role of Robert McKee, but McKee personally suggested Brian Cox to filmmakers.

 John Cusack, Catherine Keener, John Malkovich, Lance Acord, Thomas Patrick Smith, and Spike Jonze have uncredited cameos as themselves in scenes where Charlie Kaufman is on the set of Being John Malkovich, which he also wrote.
-Additional cameos include director Curtis Hanson as Orlean's husband, and David O. Russell as a New Yorker journalist.
+Additional cameos include director Curtis Hanson as Orlean's husband and David O. Russell as a New Yorker journalist.

 Production

+Development

-The idea to do a film adaptation of Susan Orlean's The Orchid Thief dates back to 1994.
+The idea of a film adaptation of Susan Orlean's The Orchid Thief dates to 1994.
 Fox 2000 purchased the film rights in 1997, eventually selling them to Jonathan Demme, who set the project at Columbia Pictures.
 Charlie Kaufman was hired to write the script, but struggled with the adaptation and writer's block.
-Kaufman eventually created a script of his experience in adaptation, exaggerating events and creating a fictional twin brother.
+He eventually created a script from his experience in adaptation, exaggerating events and inventing a twin brother.
 He put Donald Kaufman's name on the script and dedicated the film to him.
 By September 1999, Kaufman had written two drafts of the script; he turned in a third draft in November 2000.

 Kaufman said, "The idea of how to write the film didn't come to me until quite late.
 It was the only idea I had, I liked it, and I knew there was no way it would be approved if I pitched it.
 So I just wrote it and never told the people I was writing it for.
 I only told Spike Jonze, as we were making Being John Malkovich and he saw how frustrated I was.
-Had he said I was crazy, I don't know what I would have done".
+Had he said I was crazy, I don't know what I would have done."
 He also said, "I really thought I was ending my career by turning that in!"